prk-2023/vork_area/Linux/Encoder/Intro-V4L2.md

 5. **Device state**: The current state of the device, such as whether it is enabled or disabled.

-A device instance is typically represented by a data structure in the kernel, such as a `struct device` or a `struct v4l2_device`
+A device instance is typically represented by a data structure in the kernel, such as a `struct device`  example `struct v4l2_device` for a v4l2 device.

 ##  - V4L2 devices registration:

-This data structure contains pointers to functions that implement the device's operations, such as open, close, read, and write.
+This "v4l2_device" data structure contains pointers to functions that implement the device's operations, such as open, close, read, and write.

 In the context of the `v4l2_device_register()` function, the device instance is the `struct v4l2_device`